ThorKampOpstrup/Coimbra-Shift-APPens-SPADE/README.md

 *   Programming - Python and C/C++

 ## The challenge
-Your mission is to design an autonomous system that navigates a drone from point A to point B in a cluttered or non-free space environment—think forests or similarly challenging terrains.
+Your mission is to design an autonomous system that navigates a drone from point A(one end of the cage) to point B(the other end) in a cluttered or non-free space environment—think forests or similarly challenging terrains.
 The goal is to achieve fast, collision-free flight while generating a real-time map of the surroundings.

 Teams will be selected to fly the real drone based on simulations and evaluation from challenge providers, not all teams are guaranteed to fly the real system.
 However that does not mean you cant have a blast!